 On August 20, 2021, the company entered into a secured lending arrangement with AFGRI International Proprietary Limited ("AFGRI International"), a wholly-owned South African subsidiary of AGH, pursuant to which the company agreed to provide up to \$10,000 of financing (the "AFGRI International Facility").
-The AFGRI International Facility is primarily secured by AFGRI International's pledge of its equity interests in its wholly-owned Australian equipment business, AFGRI Australia Proprietary Limited.
-The AFGRI International Facility bears interest at a rate of 12.75% per annum, accrued and capitalized quarterly.
-On August 26, 2021 the company advanced \$9,600, net of \$400 in raising fees, under the AFGRI International Facility.
-The AFGRI International Facility matures on August 26, 2022, one year from initial funding date.
+On August 26, 2021 the company advanced \$9,600, net of \$400 in raising fees, under the AFGRI International Facility, bearing interest at a rate of 12.75% per annum, accrued and capitalized quarterly, and maturing on August 26, 2022, one year from initial funding date.